Shih-Yu/Articles/Cronos_Setup/truffle_config.md

 };
 ```

-> To learn more on how migrations in Truffle works, click [Here](https://trufflesuite.com/docs/truffle/getting-started/running-migrations.html)
+> To learn more on how migrations in Truffle works, [Here](https://trufflesuite.com/docs/truffle/getting-started/running-migrations.html)

 <br>